 You will need to claim Universal Credit online.
 You can do this on a computer, tablet or a smart phone.
-If you don’t have access to one of these or you need some help please contact us.
+If you don’t have access to one of these or you need some help please contact the Citizens Advice Bureau.

 You will create a Universal Credit account.
 You will use your account regularly to contact your work coach, view your ‘to-do’ list and your journal.
 In order to create your account you will need: